 The client class can specify the options supplied to the client - which subnet or prefix to use for address allocation, which DNS server to update, and how to generate the host name, and more - as required for the various device types and service classes in the network.

-For example, device types could include cable modems, CPEs, and MTAs in a cable network, and service types could include the various classes of Internet service offered.
+For example, device types could include cable modems, customer premises equipment (CPE), and MTAs (media terminal adapters) in a cable network, and service types could include the various classes of Internet service offered.
 In an enterprise, device types might be phones, printers, and desktop computers.

 Cisco Prime Network Registrar DHCP provides powerful extension support to allow for DHCP server processing customization.
 Extensions can be used to classify client types, add/remove/modify options in packets, query or update an external database, and much more.
 Extensions are flexible enough to be written in the service provider or enterprise development environment - they are written in either Tcl or C/C++ and support all operating platforms and all devices.